Staff

 703.841.9707 x122

-Dorsey sits on the Board of Directors of the Construction Labor Research Council (CLRC), maintains professional memberships with the Association of Fundraising Professionals and American Society of Association Executives and holds a Bachelor of Arts degree in marketing from Radford University in Virginia.
+Dorsey serves on the Board of Directors of the Construction Labor Research Council (CLRC) and maintains professional memberships with the American Society of Association Executives and Association of Fundraising Professionals.
+He holds a Bachelor of Arts degree from Radford University in Virginia.

 Judy Freeman